ElvisWang2010/WROFE-2025/README.md

   Combines camera and IMU data to output driving decisions (turning, avoiding, lap counting, parking).

 #### camera_node.py
-- Captures frames from Raspberry Pi's camera
+- Captures frames from the Raspberry Pi's camera
 - Subscribes to /state to know what to do
 - Publishes to /image_raw to transmit camera information Provides visual input for pillar and wall detection